-Babies who cry a lot — hours a day — are often said to have gas pain.
+Babies who cry a lot—hours a day—are often said to have gas pain.
 But is it really gas?
 O’Connor says that colic is often a more accurate term for the problem.
 Babies who have colic often cry in great distress and may draw their legs up and clench their fists, as if their bellies are hurting.
-Colic may or may not be related to belly pain; some parents and providers think that colicky babies only appear gassy because they swallow so much air while crying.
+Colic may or may not be related to belly pain; some parents and pediatricians think that colicky babies only appear gassy because they swallow so much air while crying.

 Colic, though, is also perfectly normal.
-If your baby is gaining weight and otherwise thriving, his “gas pain” is nothing to worry about.
-If he’s not gaining weight, or if something else seems wrong, contact your health care provider.
-They can perform a complete medical evaluation to rule out other possible issues, such as a dairy intolerance.
+If baby is gaining weight and otherwise thriving, “gas pain” is nothing to worry about.
+If baby's not gaining weight, or if something else seems wrong, contact your doctor so he or she can perform a complete medical evaluation to rule out other possible issues, such as a dairy intolerance.

 What are the symptoms of gas pain in babies?

-Your child might pull up her legs, clench her fists or squirm around like she’s uncomfortable.
-She also might cry a lot.
-If your baby truly has gas, you might notice flatulence and burping.
+Baby might pull up his or her legs, clench his or her fists or squirm around like he or she’s uncomfortable.
+Baby also might cry a lot.
+If baby truly has gas, you might notice flatulence and burping.

 Are there any tests for gas pain in babies?

-If gas pain persists, your child’s doctor may perform a complete physical to rule out any serious abdominal issues, such as a blocked intestine.
+If gas pain persists, baby's doctor may perform a complete physical to see if there are any serious abdominal issues, such as a blocked intestine.
 Depending on the child’s history, allergy testing may also be in order.
 Most of the time, though, gas pain isn’t a serious issue and doesn’t need any tests.

 How common is gas pain in babies?

 Very common!
 Almost all parents worry about gas pain in their babies.
-One of out five babies cries enough to be considered colicky.
+About 20 to 25 percent of infants cry enough to be considered colicky.